dotcfm/cfsummit2017/README.md

 - a Redis service (scale=1)
 - a ColdFusion service (scale=5)

+REQUIREMENTS

+- `cfdemo3` image created in Demo 3

 TO BUILD

-Nothing to build this time.
-We are going to reuse the `cfdemo3` Redis-ready image we built in Demo 3.
+- Nothing will be built for Demo 4; we are going to reuse the `cfdemo3` Redis-ready image we built in Demo 3.

 FILES OF INTEREST